Here Are The 20 Best Income Portfolios Built with ETFs for 2023

 Benjamin Felix and Cameron Passmore from PWL Capital hosts the Rational Reminder podcast.
 It is excellent, and they have some interesting guests.

 PWL Capital has a research section on their site where they try to make sense of the investing world.
-It’s not overly original research they do, and it is one area where they could shine if they put a little more effort into it.

 Canada Couch Potato is made by Dan Bortolotti, portfolio manager at PWL Capital.